KuluGary/website/src/blog/integrating-storybook-into-nextjs-turborepo.md

 ## Adding internationalization

 Our app relies heavily on `next-intl`.
 Without i18n, Storybook would render keys like `auth.login.button` instead of translated text.
-The fix was to reuse the same i18n provider inside Storybook:
+The fix was to reuse the same 18n provider we use on our apps inside Storybook:

 ```tsx
 import LocaleProvider from "@platform/lib/client-only/providers/locale-provider.storybook";